gildas/go-gcloudcx/README.md

 The Genesys Cloud Notification API is accessible via the `NotificationChannel` and `NotificationTopic` types.

+Processing incoming Notification Topics is simply done in a loop by reading the `TopicReceived` Go chan.

 Here is a quick example:
 ```go
 user, err := client.GetMyUser(context.Background())